Architectural Studies Degree Program

 Solving practical problems, studio experiences emphasize: recognizing the contextual relationship of the setting, the building, and its systems; understanding of regulations that govern professional practice; researching users’ needs; applying historical precedent; demonstrating technical knowledge in communicating ideas; developing business and professional skills; and creating responsible environmental design solutions.

 After completing three required classes during the Freshman year, students apply for admission to the studio sequence required for all undergraduate professional programs.
-Applications are made at the end of the spring semester of the freshman year for permission to enroll in Studio I. Application forms with deadlines are available online and from the department.
+Applications are made at the end of the spring semester of the freshman year for permission to enroll in Studio I. See Portfolio Application for more information

 Photo from USGBC Solar Decathlon Competition, Washington, DC.